Robert Harlander

 DFG RTG

-Master Topics for winter term 2022/2023
+Master Topics for winter term 2025/2026

-Click on the topic titles below to see more details.
-To apply, follow the instructions here, where you can also find topics from the other members of our institute.
+Click on the topic titles below to see more details, or watch the video.
 The slides of that presentation can be found here.
-In order to discuss the topics in more detail, visit this zoom-room on 30 June 2022 at 1pm.
+In order to discuss the topics in more detail, come to my office 28A 414 on Friday, 04 July 2025, 11:30h.

-The gradient flow is a concept which provides a potential bridge between perturbative and non-perturbative physics.
+The gradient flow is a concept which provides a bridge between perturbative and non-perturbative physics.
 The crucial parameter switching between these two regimes is the flow time t.

 Related publications from our group: Examples for previous master’s theses on this topic: